All you need to know about Applicant Tracking Systems (ATS)

 Job seekers should also be aware of what applicant tracking systems are unable to read.
 Here are some helpful tips for getting your resume through the initial automated hiring process.

 Make sure your resume has a simple format that highlights your work history chronologically.
 If you decide to download a resume template from a website, make sure the resume is ATS compliant.
 Sometimes creative, elaborate or colorful resumes cannot be scanned by applicant tracking systems, so it is best to use a template that is simple.
-A lot of job seekers put their contact info in the header of their resumes, but some applicant tracking systems cannot read info included in headers, so it is best to keep this tip in mind as well!

 Have you ever read a text that had a random characters or symbols in it?
 Applicant tracking system can’t read elaborate font.
 Sometimes a recruiter will see these odd characters in your resume and you don’t even know it.
 It is best to use a plain, simple font like Verdana, a sans-serif font.
 Be sure to use black text as well.